weaviate/weaviate-io/docs/weaviate/configuration/persistence.md

 #     - /developers/weaviate/current/configuration/backups-and-persistence.html
 ---

-## Introduction
+## Overview

-Because Weaviate is run using Docker or Kubernetes, you can create a backup of your data by mounting a volume to store the data outside of the containers.
-When restarting a Weaviate instance, the data from the mounted volume is used to restore the dataset.
+When running Weaviate with Docker or Kubernetes, you can persist its data by mounting a volume to store the data outside of the containers.
+Doing so will cause the Weaviate instance to also load the data from the mounted volume when it is restarted.

+Note that Weaviate now offers native backup modules starting with `v1.15` for single-node instances, and `v1.16` for multi-node instances.
+For older versions of Weaviate, persisting data as described here will allow you to back up Weaviate.

 ## Docker Compose

-Creating backups is divided into two sections.
-First, we want to make the setup persistent.
-Second, we can create backups by copying the folder outside the container that contains the Weaviate DB.

 ### Persistence